dfinity/examples/native-apps/unity_android_deeplink/android_integration/README.md

 There're several important files in this example.

 - [ICGameKitPlugin.java](./Assets/Android/Plugins/com/icgamekit/plugin/ICGameKitPlugin.java)
-  This is a Unity Android native plugin written in java, provided with functions including opening browser, sending message back to Unity.
+  This is a Unity Android native plugin written in java, provided with functions including opening browser, sending messages back to Unity.

 - [AndroidPostBuildProcessor.cs](./Assets/Editor/AndroidPostBuildProcessor.cs)
   This is a Unity post-build processor for Android platform, which inserts the DeepLink URLScheme into the AndroidManifest.xml.